 Give the person your support.
 Let the person know that you will always be there for them.
 Offer to drive them to doctor’s appointments, sober meetings like Alcoholics Anonymous, or treatment programs.
 Alcoholism is a hard subject to talk about, but with letting them know that they have your support, it makes the topic a little easier.

 Consider addiction treatment options.
 If you get your loved one to agree that they need help, consider the different treatment options available to them.
 Try to find a treatment facility that has a holistic approach; meaning that they work to get the person to be healthy mentally and physically.
 Holistic treatment programs encourage teaching Life Skills so that the alcoholics are better equipped to handle life’s difficult circumstances when they leave.
 Life Skills education reduces their chances of relapsing.

 Remember that you can’t save someone from their drinking problem and that you can’t place the blame on yourself.
 Trying to do this may lead you to become an enabler; meaning you take responsibility for their addiction, making it more acceptable for them to continue.
-Encourage them to take responsibility for their actions, but let them know you’ll be there to help them along the way.
+Help an alcoholic by encouraging them to take responsibility for their actions, but let them know you’ll be there to help them along the way.